 Breakfast on the grill is great.
 Also try my grilled sweet BBQ bacon.

-- 2 pounds bulk breakfast sausage
+- 2 pounds breakfast sausage bulk, not the links

 - Light up your smoker for 250 F.